GabeScott/standard-works-vault/General Conference/1991 October - Be Thou an Example.md

 Every evening, rocking in her chair, she would call us to her side and ask that we say our prayers with her.
 She taught us a sweet little verse which we would repeat: “Now I lay me down to sleep, I pray the Lord my soul to keep.
 If I should die before I wake, I pray the Lord my soul to take.”
 Afterward we offered our individual prayers to Heavenly Father.
 She would listen carefully and tell us that she loved us.
 Through her example, she taught me about patience.
 She taught me about prayer.
 She taught me about love.

 In Timothy, we are admonished to be an example of the believers.
-(See 1 Tim.
-4:12.)
+(See [[1 Timothy 4.12|1 Tim.
+4:12]].)
 A believer is someone who follows and knows the teachings of Christ not only in his mind but also in his heart and whose actions are a witness of that belief.
 It isn’t easy to be an example of the believers.
 We don’t usually wake up in the morning and say, “Today I’m going to be an example of the believers!”
 Yet we can say, “Today I will be kind and thoughtful, or considerate, or honest, or whatever quality I need to work on.”
-And then we will try hard all day to make a conscious effort to do so.
+And *then* we will try hard all day to make a conscious effort to do so.
 That we can do!

 We can live in such a way that people can look to us as their examples.